saucelabs/performance-CI-demo/README.md

 - allows to test performance not only for page loads but also for page transitions that are triggered by a click
 - ability to have hard limits on certain metrics (e.g. make hard assertion that a metric is not over X seconds)
+- incorperate performance tests in test suites written in any arbitraty automation framework / Selenium binding

 ## Run Tests for the first time